 Data Security is often neglected in the modern-day world, where data is the new oil.
 Any company’s information once leaked may be prone to threats you can’t even imagine.

 Moreover, in the new generation of automation, which has helped a lot in minimizing the errors and speed up the process, security threats have reached another level.
-So, let’s explore how does the Robotic Process Automation (RPA) deal with the security, or it doesn’t at all.
+So, let’s explore how does the Robotic Process Automation (RPA) deal with security, or it doesn’t at all.

 When it comes to data risk in an automation environment, the significant risk is ensuring the safety of data and minimizing the risk of loss of data where major organizations follow a central database.

 Physical Safety of the data includes that the only set of information is lost.
 As a result of which the whole business may come to a standstill.
-A well-protected organization data which maintains the privacy is essential for the proper working of the organization.
+A well-protected organization data which maintains privacy is essential for the proper working of the organization.

 The electronic safety of data must be ensured to prevent unauthorized changes in the data, incorrect input of data, and deletion of data.
-Also, the leakage of data to the competitors may lead to huge losses, which raises enormous doubt on long term survival of the company.
+Also, the leakage of data to the competitors may lead to huge losses, which raises enormous doubt on the long term survival of the company.